influxdata/docs-v2/content/influxdb/v1.8/tools/influx_inspect.md

 ##### [ `-out <export_dir>` or `-out -`]

 Location to export shard data.
-Specify an export directory to export a file, or add a hyphen after `-out -` to export shard data to standard out (`stdout`) and send status messages to standard error (`stderr`).
+Specify an export directory to export a file, or add a hyphen after out (`-out -`) to export shard data to standard out (`stdout`) and send status messages to standard error (`stderr`).

 Default value is `"$HOME/.influxdb/export"`.